-DESCRIPTION: This Feasibility Study is examining the feasibility of flood risk management plans to address flooding issues within the Township of Denville and is being conducted under Section 205 of the Continuing Authorities Program (CAP).
-Denville is a developed municipality within Morris County that is subject to flooding from the Rockaway River and its tributaries.
-Significant developed portions of the township have suffered extensive losses and damages from several severe flooding events, including Hurricane Irene in August 2011.
-A Detailed Project Report will document the analysis and conclusions of the study.
+DESCRIPTION: This study is examining the feasibility of flood risk management alternatives to address flooding issues within the Township of Denville.
+Denville is a municipality located within Morris County, New Jersey which is approximately 25 miles northwest of Newark.
+The study is focused on the central part of Denville, which is subject to fluvial flooding from the Rockaway River and Den Brook.
+Township residents and businesses have suffered extensive losses and damage from multiple flooding events in recent decades, including Hurricane Irene in August 2011.
+An integrated feasibility report and environmental assessment will document the analysis and conclusions of the study.

-AUTHORIZATION: This study is being conducted under Section 205 of the CAP, which does not require individual study authorization.
+AUTHORIZATION: This study is being conducted under Section 205 of the Continuing Authorities Program (CAP), which does not require individual study authorization.

 ESTIMATED STUDY COSTS & SCHEDULE: To date the study has received $700,000 in Federal funding, $100,000 of which was to prepare the Federal Interest Determination (FID) and Project Management Plan (PMP), with the remaining $600,000 in Federal funding being matched by the receipt of $600,000 in non-Federal funding to complete the Feasibility Study.

 A revised schedule is currently under review by NAD; however, if approved, this schedule calls for the report to be released to the public in late August 2021 with a public meeting to occur during the 30-day public review period.
 Under this revised schedule a final report would be approved in late November 2021.

 Bethany M. McClanahan P.E., CFM, ENV SP, WEDG

 U.S. Army Corps of Engineers, New York District

 Programs and Project Management Division